Allium cernuum: Distribution and habitat

 The species has been reported from much of the United States, Canada and Mexico including in the Appalachian Mountains from Alabama to New York State, the Great Lakes Region, the Ohio and Tennessee River Valleys, the Ozarks of Arkansas and Missouri, and the Rocky and Cascade Mountains of the West, from Mexico to Washington.
 It has not been reported from California, Nevada, Florida, Louisiana, Mississippi, New Jersey, Delaware, New England, or much of the Great Plains.
 In Canada, it grows from Ontario to British Columbia.

 Despite its wide geographical distribution, it is absent from much of its range.
 In the southern part of its range in North America it is limited to mountainous habitats, and in other parts of its North American range it is limited to local and disjunct population.
 It is absent from North Dakota and most of the Great Plains states and intermountain region of the U.S. In Minnesota it is listed as a threatened species.

 It can be found growing in deciduous woodlands, to open grasslands.

 Uses

-While A. cernuum is edible and has a strong onion flavor, it is not considered to have culinary value in the modern world.
+A. cernuum is edible raw and has a strong onion flavor.
+It can be cooked in stews, but it is not widely used in modern cuisine.

 Cultivation

 It is grown in gardens for its distinctive nodding flowers that are white, pink, or maroon; it is winter hardy in U.S. Department of Agriculture hardiness zones 3–9.
 In gardens it will often form dense clusters of bulbs over time from offsets of the parent bulb.
-Plants are healthiest in full sun with well drained soil, though in hot climates they appreciate some shade especially in the afternoons.
+Plants are healthiest in full sun with well drained soil.
+In hot climates, they appreciate some shade, especially in the afternoon.